towny802/Craft/README.md

 * lodepng is used for loading PNG textures.
 * sqlite3 is used for saving the blocks added / removed by the user.
 * tinycthread is used for cross-platform threading.

+##### Side notes
+Zach Bechhoefer attempted to make pull requests, which were accidentally accepted automatically, these changes were still reviewed and accepted by the team.